-For Year 6, 'ten minute homework' will be set each night linked to your child';s learning that day.
+In the Spring term, 'ten minute homework' will be set each night linked to your child's learning that day.
 It will then be reviewed together at the start of the next lesson.
 It is important for your child's learning that they approach these tasks independently.
 Please do not hesitate to speak to Miss Askew if you have any concerns.

 It is also essential that your child reads at home as often as possible to promote reading for pleasure, increase fluency and develop a good understanding of a wide range of genres.
 We encourage children to read at home every night; this can be independently or with a parent/sibling.